Georgian

 Why start here · Begin with Khinkali to understand the communal spirit and flavor complexity of Georgian meals.

-Lobio, a bean stew, embodies the hearty and filling aspects of Georgian cuisine, with layers of flavor from onions, walnuts, and herbs.
+Lobio, a bean stew, is a hearty, filling staple of Georgian cooking, with layers of flavor from onions, walnuts, and herbs.

 Why start here · Choose Lobio to experience the earthy, nourishing side of Georgian cooking.

-Pkhali dishes are vibrant vegetable and walnut spreads, showcasing the bold use of herbs and creating a colorful mosaic of flavors.
+Pkhali dishes are colorful vegetable and walnut spreads, showcasing the bold use of herbs across a range of flavors.

 Why start here · Start with Pkhali to appreciate the creativity and diversity of Georgian vegetable dishes.